-Butterbeer is the wildly popular beverage at the wildly popular Wizarding World of Harry Potter lands at the Universal theme parks in Florida and California.
+Butterbeer is the wildly popular beverage at the wildly popular Wizarding World of Harry Potter lands, which are part of the Universal theme parks in Florida and California.
 No visit to Hogsmeade or Diagon Alley is complete without a taste of the addictive drink.
-(And at $7 a pop, it's no wonder why the folks at NBCUniversal and its parent company, Comcast, are so thrilled that Harry and the gang have taken up residence at their parks.)
+(And at $7.49 a pop, it's no wonder why the folks at NBCUniversal and its parent company, Comcast, are so thrilled that Harry and the gang have taken up residence at their parks.)

 But the frothy, cold beverage is not the only way to enjoy butterbeer.
 Before we run down other options to cure your craving, let's explore how the designers charged with bringing J.K.
 Rowling's books and the movies they inspired to life first concocted the habit-forming brew.